epic-collab/epic-collab.github.io/competition.md

       </div>
       <div class="col-sm-9">
         <h3>Competitor Selection</h3>
-        Teams can apply to participate in the competition if they (1) have significant experience in machine learning, and (2) are  affiliated with an academic institution.
+        Teams (or individuals) can apply to participate in the competition if they (1) have significant experience in machine learning, and (2) are  affiliated with an academic institution.
 Up to 15 teams will be chosen to participate in the initiative.

       </div>
     </div>